-Implementation guidance for materiality assessment -DRAFT FOR DISCUSSION
+Implementation guidance for materiality assessment DRAFT FOR

-- 10. An assessment performed under GRI constitutes a good basis for the assessment of impacts under ESRS.
+- 7.8.
+To assess the materiality of impacts of impacts of reporting purposes, the undertaking, assesses them against criteria of severity and likelihood and sets appropriate quantitative and/or qualitative thresholds based on severity for actual negative impacts and severity and likelihood for potential negative impacts are used for reporting purposes.
+Severity is based on the scale, scope and irremediable character of negative impacts and the scale and scope of positive impacts. - 8-9.
+Material risks and opportunities for the undertaking generally derive either from impacts or from dependencies.
+To assess their materiality, appropriate quantitative and/or qualitative thresholds based upon anticipated financial effects in terms of performance, financial situation, cash flows, access to finance and cost of capital are used.- - 9.10.
+An assessment performed under GRI constitutes a good basis for the assessment of impacts under ESRS.
+Reflecting the equivalence of the scope of financial materiality in ISSB standards and ESRS, an undertaking that applies ESRS is expected to be able to comply with the identification of the risks and opportunities to be disclosed under IFRS.
 The due diligence process, as defined in the related international instruments, can help an undertaking both (a) to identify and assess its potential and actual negative impacts, as well as (b) to assess their materiality for reporting purposes based on the criteria of severity and likelihood. - 11.
 Reflecting the equivalence of the scope of financial materiality in ISSB standards and ESRS, an undertaking that applies ESRS is expected to be able to comply with the identification of the sustainability related information on risks and opportunities under IFRS. - 12.
 Following the performance of the materiality assessment process, the undertaking shall disclose: - a. the process to identify and assess its material impacts risks and opportunities (ESRS 2 IRO1), - b. the interaction of impacts, risks and opportunities with its strategy and business model (ESRS 2 SBM-3), and - c. the Disclosure Requirements under ESRS covered by its sustainability statement (ESRS 2 IRO2).

-1 Introduction
+1 -Objective Introduction